 About Us

-NECARF is a non-profit independent body of Lay Catholics of north east region, a forum of excellence in pursuit of knowledge and knowledge dissemination, which continually responds to changing social realities through publications and discourses.
-It is a Forum engaging in socio-economic-culture domains that promotes and protects human dignity and mutual sharing, a platform through which different worldviews are synchronized.
+NECARF is a non-profit independent body of lay Catholics of the northeast region, a forum of excellence in pursuit of knowledge and knowledge dissemination, which continually responds to changing social realities through publications and discourses.
+It is a forum engaging in socio-economic-cultural domains that promotes and protects human dignity and mutual sharing, a platform through which different worldviews are synchronized.
 NECARF aims to encourage

-- Take up research activities on social, economic and culture topics, with special emphasis on lives of people in North East region.
+- Take up research activities on social, economic, and cultural topics, with special emphasis on the lives of people in the Northeast region.

-- Publication of Newsletter/Magazine/Journal for public reading, and to encourage young and budding writers to express opinion through writing.
+- Publication of a newsletter/magazine/journal for public reading and to encourage young and budding writers to express opinions through writing.

 - To Serve as a Think Tank for the Catholic Church in the region, sharing of knowledge and providing guidance to young Catholic researchers of the region,